Darioc18/architecture-portfolio/README.md

 - Content

   - Instructions on how to implement the checkbox method used for the home page were taken from: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked).
   - Instructions on how to use flexbox method were taken from a youtube tutorial and a game proposed by my cohort facilitator Alan Bushelland:
     [Youtube tutorial](https://www.youtube.com/watch?v=SgmNxE9lWcY&t=458s),
     [Flexbox Froggy](https://flexboxfroggy.com/).
+  - Instructions and solutions to address bugs mentioned in the [Bugs](#bugs) section were solved by consulting [Stack Overflow](https://stackoverflow.com/)

 - Media
-  - All media are part of projects I've personally worked on.
+  - All media included in the website are part of architectural projects that I have personally worked on.

 ## Aknowledgments